magento/merchdocs/src/sales-channels/asc/managing-orders.md

 ![]({% link sales-channels/asc/assets/amazon-recent-orders-imported.png %}){: .zoom}
 _Recent Orders_

+_Recent Orders_ lists your order information as received from Amazon, including:

+- Purchase Date
+- Order Number
+- Status
+- Buyer's Name
+- Grand Total

+You can also narrow your order list using the _Filter by_ options:

+- Purchase Date (range)
+- Buyer Name
+- Total (range)
+- Status

+{:.bs-callout .bs-callout-info}
+The _Recent Orders_ table does not update with Magento order information, even when order import is enabled in Order Settings.

 ## With Order Import Enabled

 After [store integration]({% link sales-channels/asc/store-integration.md %}), [**Import Amazon Orders**]({% link sales-channels/asc/order-settings.md %}#configure-order-settings) is `Enabled` by default.
 This means that corresponding Magento orders are created for your Amazon orders and can be managed in the [Magento Orders]({% link sales/orders.md %}) workflow.

 {:.bs-callout .bs-callout-info}
-Regardless of your order import settings, Amazon orders that existed in your Amazon Seller Central account prior to your [store integration]({% link sales-channels/asc/store-integration.md %}) will not import.
+Regardless of your order import settings, Amazon orders that existed in your Amazon Seller Central account prior to your [store integration]({% link sales-channels/asc/store-integration.md %}) do not import.

 New orders created in Amazon will import into Magento, but not immediately.
 Amazon assigns a `Pending` status to new orders.
 After Amazon verifies the order and the payment method, the order status is changed to `Unshipped`.
 This status change by Amazon triggers the order import into Magento.
 When imported, the order information appears in the _Recent Orders_ section of the store dashboard, and Magento creates a corresponding order.

-Imported Amazon orders can be managed in the [Magento Orders]({% link sales/orders.md %}) and workflow, just like your other Magento stores.
-Click the Amazon order number shown in the _Order Number_ column to open the order in the [Magento order process]({% link sales/order-processing.md %}#order-view-descriptions).
+Imported Amazon orders are managed in the [Magento Orders]({% link sales/orders.md %}) workflow, just like your other Magento stores.
+Click the Amazon order number in the _Order Number_ column to open the order in the [Magento order process]({% link sales/order-processing.md %}#order-view-descriptions).

+### Order Creation Blockers

+There are a few scenarios that prevent the corresponding Magento order from creating.
+Magento orders are not created for orders that are received when any of the following issues occur.

+- The item does not exist in the Magento catalog.

+  Solution: [Create the new product]({% link sales-channels/asc/creating-assigning-catalog-products.md %}) in your Magento catalog and [manually match]({% link sales-channels/asc/creating-assigning-catalog-products.md %}) it to the product.

+- The item in the catalog is disabled.

+   Solution: Make sure the [product status]({% link catalog/inventory-product-stock-options.md %}) is enabled.

+- The ordered item is out of stock.

+   Solution: Update or configure the [product options]({% link catalog/inventory-product-stock-options.md %}) for quantity and source.

+When the issue is resolved, the Magento order is created on the next sync.

 ## With Order Import Disabled

 If you do not want to import and manage your your Amazon orders in Magento, you can change the [**Import Amazon Orders**]({% link sales-channels/asc/order-settings.md %}#configure-order-settings) setting to `Disabled`.
 This means that when new orders are received from Amazon, corresponding Magento orders are created.

 When disabled, order information received from Amazon appears in the _Recent Orders_ section of the store dashboard.
 This order information is view only, and you must manage these orders in Amazon Seller Central.
-Click the Amazon order number shown in the _Order Number_ column to open the order details in Amazon Seller Central.
+Click the Amazon order number in the _Order Number_ column to open the order details in Amazon Seller Central.

 ## View your recent Amazon order information